hyperfield/yt-channel-downloader/README.md

 ## Change Log

+### What's New in version 0.3.3

+- **Improved default audio track downloading**: the program will now always attempt to download the best available quality audio track.
+Previously, the associated audio track was not always downloaded, for 4k quality videos in particular.

 ### What's New in version 0.3.2

 - **Fixed the handling of video resolutions and formats specified in Settings**: the program will correctly find the closest available video resolution and format based on user settings, for horizontal and vertical videos.